ldipotetjob/mojitoverde/content/posts/2017-04-04-scaladataoperator.md

     - Data Types
 ---

-In this post we talk about Scala Data Types and its perspective in the easiest way.
+In this post, we talk about Scala Data Types and their perspective in the easiest way.

 ```
 Basic type    Range